 One of the most desirable things to do in Singapore for tourists is the award winning Singapore Night Safari, the world’s first nocturnal zoo.

-While at a regular zoo, the nocturnal animals are sleeping during the day when you visit, here you’ll have the unique experience of seeing how 130 different species of 2500 nocturnal animals spend their waking hours at night.
+Unlike other zoos where nocturnal animals are sleeping during the day when you visit, here you’ll have the unique experience of seeing how 130 different species of 2500 nocturnal animals spend their waking hours at night.

-It’s tricky to get a good photo here as the zoo is a flash free zone (and rightly so!).
-So leave the cameras at your hotel, put your phone away and get up close and personal with the animals on the walking trails.
+It’s tricky to get a good photo here as the zoo is a flash free zone (and rightly so!), so leave the cameras at your hotel, put your phone away and get up close and personal with the animals on the walking trails.

 Because the tour starts at night, all guests arrive at the same time.
 So I recommend you book your tickets in advance to avoid long queues at the ticket booth.